rsksmart/rsk-powhsm/SECURITY.md

 ## Responsible Disclosure

-For all security related issues, RSK has to main points of contact.
+For all security related issues, RSK has two main points of contact.
 Reach us at <security@iovlabs.org> or refer to our [Bug Bounty Program.](https://www.rsk.co/bounty-program/) **Do not open up a GitHub issue if the bug is a security vulnerability.**

 **Ensure the bug was not already reported** by searching on Github under [Issues](https://github.com/rsksmart/rsk-powhsm/issues).